If I could tell another woman what I learned, I would tell her not to be afraid to get a second opinion right away.

 We offer second opinion appointments at two UW Health Breast Center locations in Madison.

-Appointments are generally available within a week, depending on how quickly your images and other medical files are sent to us.
+Appointments are generally available within a week, however it depends on how quickly your images and other medical files are sent to us.
+Once your images, pathology, and files are obtained, time is needed to review so that we can be prepared for your appointment.
 Most health insurance companies pay for second opinions.
 Call your health insurance company to confirm.

 To make an appointment: